HTTPArchive/almanac.httparchive.org/src/content/en/2019/resource-hints.md

   <figcaption>Figure 6.
 The rate of priority hint adoption.</figcaption>
 </figure>

 Priority hints are [implemented](https://www.chromestatus.com/feature/5273474901737472) and can be tested via a feature flag in Chromium browsers versions 70 and up.
-Given that it is still an experimental technology, it is unsurprising that it is onl used by 0.04% of sites.
+Given that it is still an experimental technology, it is unsurprising that it is only used by 0.04% of sites.

 85% of priority hint usage is with `<img>` tags.
 Priority hints are mostly used to deprioritize resources: 72% of usage is `importance="low"`; 28% of usage is `importance="high"`.